michaelsboost/Character-Party/README.md

 You can submit a pull request or simply share the project :)

-Of course, Character Party is free and open source, so you can always fork the project and have fun :)
+Of course, Character Party is free and open source (I even ported it to [Codepen](https://codepen.io/michaelsboost/pen/bGbZJKj?editors=0100)), so you can always fork the project and have fun :)

 [![ko-fi](https://az743702.vo.msecnd.net/cdn/kofi2.png?v=0)](https://ko-fi.com/michaelsboost)